elgingin/IRP5-Shopping-Cart-GROUP2/README.md

 # IRP5-Shopping-Cart-GROUP2
-ush button.
+This project involves the development of an intelligent shopping cart designed to autonomously follow a user and stop when obstacles are detected, enhancing both convenience and safety during shopping.
+The cart leverages a RealSense camera, the YOLO (You Only Look Once) algorithm for person detection, and a ROS-based framework for data processing and cart control.
+Obstacle avoidance is managed through external bumper sensors triggered by a push button.
 This repository includes the relevant files and packages